Companies that use Solarwinds Service Desk

 All ITSM Solarwinds Service Desk

-Solarwinds Service Desk We detected 12,164 customers using Solarwinds Service Desk, 112 companies that churned or ended their trial, and 58 customers with estimated renewals in the next 3 months.
+Solarwinds Service Desk We detected 12,465 companies using Solarwinds Service Desk, 132 companies that churned, and 88 customers with upcoming renewal in the next 3 months.
 The most common industry is IT Services and IT Consulting (8%) and the most common company size is 51-200 employees (25%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login